Skip to content

 Given Ankara’s inability to receive military or economic backing from Western allies, Türkiye is likely to continue exploring ties with other nations – particularly Russia and China.

-This was witnessed with the participation of the high-level Turkish delegation attendance at the BRICS summits in Kazan, Russia, in October 2024.
+This was witnessed with the participation of the high-level Turkish delegation at the BRICS summits in Kazan, Russia, in October 2024.

 Yet, Trump appears to be more willing to compromise and make drastic reforms to American foreign policy.